learn-academy-2022-golf/week-1-assessment-gmgreer/interview-questions.md

 }
 All functions in javascript are first-class objects and have built in properties and methods.
 We see these as the built in methods such as .toString().

 5. Classes: Classes are a type of constructor for objects.
 They allow one to quickly create objects by having the properties of the object prebuilt into the class then initializing a new Class object by just passing in the details of the new object using dot notation.
+Classes can have methods just like objects that perform specific actions.
+A huge benefit off classes is by using a single constructed class you can create infinite new initiatiosn of that class.
+An example would be constructing linked lists.
+You could create a single class that performs all the operations of a linked list then just intitialize a new linked list class to create infinite linked lists with all the inbuilt insert, delete, and read functionality.

+Classes are a fundamental tool in object oriented programming.
+Classes allow one to create inheritability as well as keeping code very well organized.
+There is a pretty lively debate on which is better, functional programming vs object oriented programming.
+My understanding is that you can create factory functions to do much the same thing as a class.